 Not as long as you buy your own presents!
 I'M JUST KIDDING!
 This is a thrifty way to amuse myself during this brutal financial crash.

 As long as you don't ask for presents it's fine.
 Tell your friends 30 is a milestone birthday and you want to share it with them.
 For a nice touch give your friends the presents(home baked goodies or dollar store trinkets are fine).
-Or ask your friends to bring a toy or canned goodds for some charity -- takes the "me" out of the celebration.

 Sometimes if we don't do it, it just won't get done.
 That's how it goes around here.